 Physical activity

-Activities that focus on my body help me “get out of my own head” in additional to improving my physical health.
+Activities that focus on my body help me “get out of my own head” in addition to improving my physical health.

 In 2018, I started powerlifting as a way to get stronger and reduce the risk of injury and mobility issues as I get older.
 While the weights I lift won’t win any contests, I like the physical challenge and the focus necessary to go through the movements using proper form.